marrlab/DomainLab/paper.md

 We introduce DomainLab, a Python package for domain generalization.
 Compared to existing and concurrent solutions, DomainLab excels at the extent of modularization by decoupling the various factors that contribute to the performance of a domain generalization method: How the domain invariant regularization loss is computed remain decoupled and transparent to other factors like what neural network architectures are used for each component, what transformations are used for observations and how the neural network weights are updated.
 The user can mix and match different combinations of the individual factors and evaluate the impact on generalization performance.

-Thanks to the modularized design of DomainLab, complicated methods like some of the causal domain generalization methods and generative model based methods [@ilse2020diva], [@mahajan2021domain], [@sun2021hierarchical], self-supervised learning based domain generalization method like [@carlucci2019domain], which do not exist in other existing and concurrent solutions, have been implemented, and can be easily integrated with adversarial methods [@levi2021domain], [@ganin2016domain], [@akuzawa2020adversarial] and other training paradigms [@rame2022fishr].
+Thanks to the modularized design of DomainLab, methods with complex structure and components like some of the causal domain generalization methods and generative model based methods [@ilse2020diva], [@mahajan2021domain], [@sun2021hierarchical], self-supervised learning based domain generalization method like [@carlucci2019domain], which do not exist in other existing and concurrent solutions, have been implemented, and can be easily integrated with adversarial methods [@levi2021domain], [@ganin2016domain], [@akuzawa2020adversarial] and other training paradigms [@rame2022fishr].
 We found it difficult to implement those aforementioned missing methods into the codebase of existing and concurrent solutions due to limitations in their code architecture designs.

 DomainLab offers user functionality to specify custom datasets with minimal configuration file without changing the codebase of DomainLab.